 Danielle S. Willkens, Assoc.
 AIA , FRSA, LEED AP BD+C

-I am a practicing architectural designer and historian, currently serving as an Assistant Professor of Architecture at Auburn University and recently completed my PhD in architectural history and theory at The Bartlett School of Architecture at University College London.
+I am a practicing architectural designer and historian, currently serving as an Assistant Professor of Architecture at Auburn University.
 I have conducted research on sustainable architecture and educational environments as well as historic preservation and interpretation at UNESCO World Heritage sites.
 As a designer and researcher, my work has been featured in the Journal of Architectural Education, CRIT, the Washington Post, and has been presented at the Thomas Jefferson Foundation and Sir John Soane's Museum.
 As an avid photographer and illustrator, I was the winner of the American Institute of Architects National Photography Competition in 2011 and I received 3rd place in 2017 and Honorable Mention in 2013.
 I have also contributed original graphics to several exhibitions and publications.

 In the world of design/build, I was the Project Manager for the Learning Barge, an innovative floating classroom and sustainable field station for the Elizabeth River Project that was funded, in part, by grants from the Environmental Protection Agency, National Council of Architectural Registration Boards, Lowe's Charitable and Educational Foundation, and the National Endowment for the Arts.